-(g) a Change in Control of the Company.
-For purposes of the employment agreement, "Change in Control" is defined to mean (i) the acquisition by a person or an entity or a group of persons and entities, directly or indirectly, of more than fifty (50%) percent of the Company's common stock in a single transaction or a series of transactions (hereinafter referred to as a "50% Change in Control"); (ii) a merger or other form of corporate reorganization resulting in an actual or de facto 50% Change in Control; or (iii) the failure of Applicable Directors (defined below) to constitute a majority of the Company's Board of Directors during any two (2) consecutive year period after the date of the agreement (the "Two-Year Period").
-"Applicable Directors" shall mean those individuals who are members of the Board of Directors at the inception of the Two-Year Period and any new director whose election to the Board of Directors was approved (prior to any vote thereon by the shareholders) by a vote of at least two thirds (2/3) of the directors then still in office who either were directors at the beginning of the Two Year Period at issue or whose election or nomination for election during such Two-Year Period was previously approved as provided in this sentence.
+The term "Change in Control" is defined in each executive's Employment Agreement to mean (i) the acquisition by a person or an entity or a group of persons and entities, directly or indirectly, of more than 50% of the Company's common stock in a single transaction or a series of transactions (hereinafter referred to as a "50% Change in Control"); (ii) a merger or other form of corporate reorganization resulting in an actual or de facto 50% Change in Control; or (iii) the failure of Applicable Directors to constitute a majority of the Company's Board of Directors during any two (2) consecutive year period after the date of each of the executive's Employment Agreement (the "Two-Year Period").
+"Applicable Directors" means those individuals who are members of the Company's Board of Directors at the inception of the Two-Year Period and any new Director whose election to the Board of Directors or nomination for election to the Board of Directors was approved (prior to any vote thereon by the shareholders) by a vote of at least two-thirds of the Directors then still in office who either were Directors at the beginning of the Two-Year Period at issue or whose election or nomination for election during such Two-Year Period was previously approved as provided in this sentence.

-Termination by employee.
-If the executive terminates his employment other than for Good Reason (as defined in his employment agreement), the Company will continue to pay the executive his base salary for a period of 90 days, and if in connection with such termination the executive gives sufficient notice and executes a general release of the Company, the Company will pay the executive a pro rata portion of the bonus that the executive would have received had his employment not terminated (as determined in accordance with the employment agreement).
-In addition, the Company will reimburse the executive for any reasonable business expenses incurred through the date of termination.
-If the Company specifies a termination date that is less than 90 days after the Company's receipt of written notice of such termination from the executive, then the Company will continue to pay to the executive his base salary for a period equal to 90 days minus the number of days from the executive's notice of the termination date.
+Termination by Executive.
+An executive may terminate his or her employment, other than for Good Reason or due to a Change in Control, upon 90 days' notice to the Company.
+In such event, the Company will continue to pay the executive his or her base salary through the termination date, and in the case of Dr. Medel and Messrs.
+Calabro, Wagner and Hawkins, if in connection with such termination the executive gives sufficient notice and executes a general release of the Company, then the Company will pay the executive a pro rata portion of the bonus that the executive would have received had his employment not terminated (as determined in accordance with his Employment Agreement).
+In addition, the Company will reimburse each executive for any reasonable business expenses incurred through the date of termination.
+If the Company specifies a termination date that is less than 90 days, as applicable after the Company's receipt of written notice of such termination from the executive, then the Company will continue to pay to the executive his or her base salary for a period ending on such 90th day.